 Inside: A look into customs and traditions for Day of the Dead in Latin America.

-Because Day of the Dead is a mix of indigenous practices and Catholic tradition, you’ll find some variation in how different Latin American countries celebrate.
+Because Day of the Dead is a mix of indigenous practices and Catholic traditions, you’ll find some variation in how different Latin American countries celebrate.
 Mexico and Guatemala draw on ancient Aztec and Mayan rites, while Andean places like Bolivia and Peru still bear the influence of Incan practices.

 Many traditions are local as well, and vary from city to city.
 Some places use the phrase “Día de Muertos,” while other prefer a more discreet term like “Día de los Difuntos” to refer to people who are no longer living.